biscuit-js/biscuit-store/website/public/docs/DUCK_PRINCIPLE.md

 export const { store, actions } = createStore({
   name: "duck",
   initial: { value: "" },
-  // Show the duck she it is a duck, because it can swim, fly and quack
+  // Tell the duck that it is by definition a duck
+  // so it must swim, quack and fly
   actions: {
     duckSwim: 'duck/swim',
     duckFly: 'duck/fly',